siberianfox/g2wiki/Job-Exception-Handling.md

 ### Implementation:

 1. **% Handling** [cases 1 and 2]: Implement the following behaviors
-  1. If the system is not in a feedhold replace the `%` with a `;` in the serial stream.
+If the system is not in a feedhold replace the `%` with a `;` in the serial stream.
 This allows the `%` to act as a start-comment character for Gcode comments (supporting the Inkscape comment case). _Note that g2 treats `;` as a start-comment character even though this is not part of the Gcode specification._

-  1. If the system is in feedhold intercept % in the serial stream and set a flag to request queue flush, and write an end-of-text (ETX, ^c) marker into the serial buffer to mark the position in the stream where the % was received.
-The queue flush will begin as soon as the hold has come to a complete stop (as the hold might need some of the planner buffers you are about to flush).
-The flush zeros the runtime buffer (mr), removes any moves remaining in the planner queue, and clears the serial input queue up to the ETX marker.

 1. **Control-d** [case (3) - Kill Job]: Add a new control character end-of-transmission / control-d / ^d.
 This will set an ALARM state which stops motion and spindle, clears internal planner queues and rejects all queued and incoming commands until a {clear:n} (or $clear) is received. ^d is intercepted by the serial system and is NOT queued, so it is acted on immediately on receipt.